lr42/gentle/roadmap.md

   completely from scratch.
 - [ ] Change the color/icon of the taskbar icon depending on if the user is AFK or in limbo.
+- [ ] Add a reminder to drink water a certain (configurable) amount of time before a long break.
+(I find my self drinking water during a long break and then taking a "forced" break before the next long break.
+It would be nice if these "forced breaks would roughly correspond with the scheduled long breaks.)
 - [x] Add a notification sound to indicate when the break is done.
 - [x] Show a skip break button on the short break screen.
 (From Matt.)
 Make this optional, possibly with the default to off.